jenho-webdev/All_Things_About_Tech/README.md

 npm install
 ```

-3. Set up the database
+3. Set up the database and .env

 Create a MySQL database using the schema.sql under the db folder and create your own .env file using the provided example.